hetu-script/hetu-script/docs/docs/en-US/grammar/struct/readme.md

 Struct are a prototype base object similar to Javascript's object.
 It is a prototype based object system.

-You can change a struct's prototype by internal member '$prototype'.

 The most significant difference between struct and class, is that struct's member can be created and modified during runtime.
 And you won't get errors when accessing a non-exist struct member, you simply got a null value.

 ```javascript